Species Introduction

 Acclimation Process

-Introducing your Margitae Red Blue Oeru Tetra to a new aquarium requires a careful acclimation process to minimize stress and ensure a smooth transition.
-Begin by floating the sealed bag containing the fish in the aquarium for approximately 15-20 minutes, allowing the water temperature to equalize.
-After this, gradually introduce small amounts of aquarium water into the bag every 5-10 minutes, continuing this process for about an hour.
-This slow acclimation helps the fish adjust to the new water parameters.
-Once the acclimation period is complete, gently release the fish into the aquarium using a net, avoiding the introduction of bag water.
-Monitoring their behavior closely for the first few days will help ensure they are adapting well to their new home.
+Introducing your Red Blue Oeru Tetras to their new home requires a careful acclimation process to minimize stress.
+Begin by floating the sealed bag containing the fish in the aquarium for 15-20 minutes to equalize the temperature.
+Afterward, gradually introduce small amounts of tank water into the bag over the course of an hour.
+This helps the fish adjust to the water parameters of their new environment.
+Once acclimated, gently net the fish into the tank, avoiding the addition of bag water to prevent contamination.
+Monitor their behavior closely for the first few days to ensure they are adjusting well to their new surroundings.

 Long-term Care